-

 The MSc in Exercise Physiology and Rehabilitation is for individuals who already have a professional qualification in physiotherapy, physical therapy or occupational therapy, and wish to expand their expertise in a more specialised area.
 It is suitable for recent graduates in the early stages of career development, as well as for mature learners looking to achieve more advanced or specialised career progression goals.

-With its strong academic grounding in topics such as kinesiology, cardiorespiratory function, nutrition and cognition, as well as practical training in fitness assessment, dietary analysis and exercise prescription, it offers diverse opportunities for individuals looking to develop expertise in the field of exercise physiology for rehabilitation.
+With its strong academic grounding in topics such as kinesiology, cardiorespiratory function, nutrition and neurophysiology, as well as practical training in fitness assessment, dietary analysis and exercise prescription, it offers diverse opportunities for individuals looking to develop expertise in the field of exercise physiology for rehabilitation.
 It specifically targets professionals who wish to learn how to apply exercise physiology for the management of chronic disease conditions.
+Course content is aligned with guidelines and recommendations from the American College of Sports Medicine (ACSM).

 What will I study?

 The programme runs over 12 months.
 In the first 2 semesters (September – May), you will have lectures, laboratory sessions and practical workshops in the core modules.
-From May to August you will have a choice of completing a research project relevant to your interests and goals, under the supervision of a Physiology researcher, or of sourcing workplace learning where you can apply your course learnings to a case of rehabilitation.
+From May to August you will have a choice of completing a research project relevant to your interests and goals, under the supervision of a Physiology researcher, or of completing placement-based learning in a workplace environment (unpaid).
+This placement-based learning opportunity allows you to apply your course learnings to a case of rehabilitation.
 While both options provide opportunities for skill development relevant to your interests and goals, the workplace learning module is specifically designed to give professionals an opportunity to apply their skills in a real-world situation.
-You will assess a patient for physiological function in response to exercise and use this information to plan and implement an appropriate exercise programme with the aim of improving and maintaining specific aspects of health and fitness.

 Curriculum Information